wermipls/rana/src/music/renoise_research.md

 ## Volume column

 Volume changes in pattern editor always get smoothed.
-The 1-tap smoothing coefficient for immediate change is tuned to about 27.5 Hz.^[Likely the same for panning, but untested.]
-There is another, faster coefficient, identical to the declick one.
+The 1-tap smoothing coefficient for immediate change is tuned to about 27.5 Hz.[^3] There is another, faster coefficient, identical to the declick one.
 Coefficient is set to a "fast" one by most of volume effects.
 The coefficient resets to the "slow" one on the start of a line.

+[^3]: Likely the same for panning, but untested.

 Volume increments are in 1/127ths. `80h` is identical to `7Fh`.